 CFAR is devoted to teaching those techniques, and the math and science behind them, to adults and exceptional youth.
 In the process, CFAR will be breaking new ground in studying the long-term effects of rationality on life outcomes using randomized controlled trials, to help us improve our material and to contribute to the body of knowledge in applied rationality.
 And we’ll building a real-life community of tens of thousands of students, entrepreneurs, researchers, programmers, philanthropists, and other people who are passionate about using rationality to improve their decisions for themselves and for the rest of the world.

 Each month, our newsletter will share the views of a featured donor.Jesse Liptrap, a bioinformatician at the University of California, Berkeley was led to the SI’s broader community via a Less Wrong meetup in Spring of 2009.
 With a longstanding interest in transhumanism and the philosophy of moving beyond the frailty of human hardware, Jesse took quickly to the idea that applied rationality offers a set of tools for more accurately assessing the risks and opportunities of powerful emerging technologies.

-Over the past few years, Jesse has climbed our Top Donors list.
+Over the past few years, Jesse has climbed our Top Contributors list.
 He also serves as SI’s non-staff Treasurer.

 Featured Summit Video

 This month we are featuring a video from the 2010 Singularity Summit: Anna Salamon’s “How Much it Matters to Know What Matters: A Back of the Envelope Calculation.”
 Anna’s talk shows that research about the Singularity has extremely high value of information, and should therefore be supported over and above many other kinds of research currently being conducted.

 $1000 Prize for Best AGI Safety Paper